opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 Each workload must include a detailed `README.MD` file, which should include the following:

 - The purpose of the workload and which users should use the workload.
-When creating a description, consider the specific use case of the workload, especially scenarios that have not yet been addressed by OpenSearch Benchmark.
+When creating a description, consider the specific use case of the workload and how the workload's use case is different from other workloads included in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
-- An overview of the dataset used by the workload.
-Make sure that any data included in the dataset does not contain any proprietary data or Personal Identifiable Information (PII).
+- Make sure that any data included in the workload's dataset does not contain any proprietary data or Personal Identifiable Information (PII).
-- An example document from the dataset that helps users understand the datas structure.
+- An example document from the dataset that helps users understand the data's structure.
-- The parameters supported by the workload.
+- The workload parameters that can be used to customize the workloads.
 - A list of default test procedures included in the workload and other test procedures that the workload can run.
 - An output sample that the workload produces after a test is run.
-- A copy of the license that gives the user and OpenSearch Benchmark permission to use the dataset.
+- A copy of the open source license that gives the user and OpenSearch Benchmark permission to use the dataset.

 For an example workload README, go to the `http_logs` [README](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/http_logs/README.md).